SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 1. The contents of the list box immediately below the **Select from** field vary depending on what you have selected under **Select from**.

     * If you selected **Associates**, a list of user groups in your organisation is displayed.
-You can also select **All** if you want to display all the users in the organisation.
+You can also select **All** to display all the users in the organisation.

     * If you selected **Project**, the history list of projects is displayed.

     * If you selected **Resource**, a list of resource groups in your organisation is displayed.
 This list is defined in SuperOffice Settings and maintenance.
-Select **All** if you want to see all the resources in your organisation.
+Select **All** to see all the resources in your organisation.

 1. Select the users/resources you require and click the right arrow ( ![icon][img2] ) to add them to the pane on the right.
 You can also select users and resources individually by double-clicking them.

 1. The pane on the right displays all the users and resources you have added to the group view.
-If you want to remove a user or a resource from this list, select it and click **Delete**.
+To remove a user or a resource from this list, select it and click **Delete**.

 1. The users and resources you have chosen will be displayed in the group view in the same order as in the pane on the right.
 To change this order, select a user or resource and click arrow up ( ![icon][img3] ) or arrow down ( ![icon][img4] ) to move it up or down.